Solicitors for company articles of association

 If the shareholders do not want to rely on the decisions of directors they need a procedure set out in the articles dealing with the sale of shares.
 Such clauses are common and can deal with:

 Rights to buy shares from departing shareholders

-- The right to sell shares to third parties can be managed via the articles of association to keep shares in the right hands.
+The right to sell shares to 3rd parties can be managed via the articles of association to keep shares in the right hands.

 Rights to bind shareholders into a trade sale using the articles of association